-With folks being confined to their homes, unable to maintain their normal routines, there is a global heightening of anxiety and extreme isolation.
+With folks being confined to their homes, and unable to maintain their normal routines, there is a global heightening of anxiety and extreme isolation.
 Now more than ever, improving and/or maintaining our mental health is an urgent matter.
 I know firsthand how hard therapists all over the country are working to ensure that their current clients and new clients have access to these must needed services.

 What is Telemental Health?

 Telemental health is the provision of remote mental health services (typically done via video. but can also be provided through text, email, or telephone.)by psychiatrists, psychologists, social workers, counselors, and marriage and family therapists.
 Historically, the platforms that services are provided on, had to be HIPAA compliant.
-Given the sudden halt to services due to the Covid-19 pandemic, associations and insurance panels have allowed more flexibility to the platforms that therapy can be provided on.
-What that means for you, is that sessions can be conducted on platforms such as FaceTime, Google Hangouts, and Skype. in the form of online counselling for depression.
-Your therapist will provide you with an informed consent discussing the limits , to confidentiality when sessions are conducted on a non- HIPPA compliant platform in addition to other logistics that will ensure a productive therapy session.
+Given the sudden halt to services due to the Covid-19 pandemic, associations, and insurance panels have allowed more flexibility to the platforms that therapy can be provided on.
+What that means for you, is that sessions can be conducted on platforms such as FaceTime, Google Hangouts, and Skype. in the form of online counseling for depression.
+Your therapist will provide you with an informed consent discussing the limits, to confidentiality when sessions are conducted on a non- HIPPA compliant platform in addition to other logistics that will ensure a productive therapy session.

 Who can receive Telemental Health Services?

 The short answer to this is Everyone.
 You can be an existing client or a new client.
 You can be seen as an individual or as a couple or family.
 There can even be group sessions provided using this medium.
-In my own practice, I have used video sessions for individual therapy and couple’s therapy, who require online counselling for depression, although it may take some getting used to, everyone adjusts a few minutes and the sessions deliver the same value as when they are face to face.
+In my own practice, I have used video sessions for individual therapy and couple’s therapy, who require online counseling for depression, although it may take some getting used to, everyone adjusts a few minutes and the sessions deliver the same value as when they are face to face.

 Why should you try out Telemental health?

 The reality is the whole world stands in a place of uncertainty.
 Uncertainty about our health, our finances, and our futures.
 This level of uncertainty can spiral someone into a very unhealthy space.
 Additionally, there’s no playbook for surviving a pandemic so we are all novices at this.
-Psychological counselling Having a space that is carved out to process feelings and learning healthy coping is essential.
+Psychological counseling Having a space that is carved out to process feelings and learn healthy coping is essential.
 There is a multitude of positive coping strategies that can be implemented, resulting in emerging from this devastating time more resilient than when you entered it.
-There are equally a number of unhealthy and destructive ways to get through this Pandemic. its helpful in online counselling for depression.
+There are equally a number of unhealthy and destructive ways to get through this Pandemic. its helpful in online counseling for depression.
 We do not have control of much of our external world, which speaks to the importance of understanding and managing our internal world even more.
 Therapy is the space to learn how to do just that.